aptech/docs/docs/CR-band.rst

           0 1 5 2,
           0 0 2 3 };

-    //Extract only the principal diagonal
+    // Extract only the principal diagonal
     b0 = band(x,0);

-    //Extract the principal diagonal and the first subdiagonal b1 = band(x,1);
+    // Extract the principal diagonal and the first subdiagonal b1 = band(x,1);

-    //Extract the principal diagonal and the first two subdiagonals b2 = band(x,2);
+    // Extract the principal diagonal and the first two subdiagonals b2 = band(x,2);

 After the code above: